 Another example scenario is browsing a reference set/s or SNOMED CT content in context of a reference set/s.
 Again this use case is likely sufficiently at odds with the examples provided in this appendix that an alternate diagram style is required.

 As this Diagramming Guideline is focussed on expressions and concept definitions, these and other potential views are out of scope and as yet unexplored formally by this document.
 Many examples of these renderings exist in the numerous SNOMED CT browsers, and may be left unspecified for the continued innovation of browser vendors, or explored in future versions of the Diagramming Guidelines if considered worthwhile.

+Technical Implementation Guide examples

+The following diagrams show examples taken from the SNOMED CT Technical Implementation Guide January 2013, redrawn using the notation specified in this document.
+If approved it is anticipated that the diagrams in the SNOMED CT Technical Implementation Guide would be replaced by the examples shown in this section.

+For convenience the figure number and original diagram from the SNOMED CT Technical Implementation Guide have been included in this section.

+Note that the diagrams drawn in this section are an exact copy of the diagrams from the SNOMED CT Technical Implementation Guide as at January 2013.
+Some of the concepts represented in the diagrams do not appear in the actual SNOMED CT January 2013 content, however this has been faithfully copied from the current diagrams in the SNOMED CT Technical Implementation Guide.

+Figure 21: Refining a concept to add specificity from the SNOMED CT Technical Implementation Guide section 4.2.2.3.3